 Springwood Smallbore & Air Rifle Club is a safe, family-friendly club located in Springwood NSW in the beautiful Blue Mountains.
 It has been in existence for more than one hundred years.
-Anyone over the age of twelve, whether you are interested in shooting for fun, or might one day be an Olympic hopeful, is welcome.
-Why not come along and give it a try?
+Anyone over the age of twelve, whether you are interested in shooting for enjoyment, or might one day be an Olympic hopeful, is welcome.

 Facilities

-The club has a 50m range, which is used for both prone and benchrest shooting, and a 10m indoor air rifle range.
+The club has a 50m range, with 10 shooting positions which is used for both prone and benchrest shooting, and a 10m indoor air rifle range.
 The clubhouse has toilet facilities.
 There is disabled access to both the clubhouse and firing range.
 Ample parking on site.

 Range Information